 Chapter 224 also established the Health Policy Commission (HPC), an independent agency within, but not subject to the control of, the Executive Office for Administration and Finance.
-The HPC's mission is to advance a more transparent, accountable, and innovative health care system through independent policy leadership and investment programs, to achieve better health and better care at a lower cost across the Commonwealth.
+The HPC's mission is to advance a more transparent, accountable, and innovative health care system through independent policy leadership and investment programs.
+The agency's goal is better health and better care at a lower cost across the Commonwealth.